f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 6. Disallowing One or More Classes

-To reject an entire class, specify this not anyOf properties clause within the Application class additionalProperties object:
+To reject an entire class, specify this not anyOf properties clause within the application class additionalProperties object:

 .. code-block:: yaml